 Don’t forget to read all the way down to the end of the tutorial for some bonus heart drawings.
 We will show you how to combine the heart with parts from other tutorials on this website for some lovely Valentine’s day heart drawings.

 These are the favorites we use for drawings on Let's Draw That that we love and recommend:

 Disclaimer: LetsDrawThat.com participates in the Amazon Associates Program.
 If you purchase a product using a link on our website, we earn a small commission, at no extra cost to you.
 This is one way how you can support this website.

 Love drawing?
 Never miss a tutorial!

 Here is the video tutorial for Simple Heart.
-Scroll below the video for the step-by-step instructions.
+Watch the video, or scroll below for the step-by-step instructions.

 And here is the video tutorial for a nice curved heart.
-Scroll below the video for the step-by-step instructions.
+Watch the video, or scroll below for the step-by-step instructions.

 How to draw a simple heart

 Our first heart is the simple classic heart drawing.
 This is a simple straight lines version, often used as a heart icon, which makes for a perfect first heart shape to learn to draw.